worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Demographic survey.md

 # Demographic Survey

+Riders are requested to take the survey at their home location

-Consent to taking GPS location
+At the start of the survey: request for consent to taking GPS location

 1. Take a photo of yourself, if you're comfortable